-15.27 WINDSURFING COMMITTEE
+15.27 WINDSURFING AND KITEBOARDING COMMITTEE

-- 15.27.1 The Windsurfing Committee has been established by the Council pursuant to Article 59. - 15.27.2 The Windsurfing Committee shall consist of a Chairman, a Vice-Chairman and the number of members that shall be appointed by the Council from time to time as provided by Article 59.
+- 15.27.1 The Windsurfing and Kiteboarding Committee has been established by the Council on matters affecting the ISAF windsurfing and kiteboarding classes pursuant to Article 59. - 15.27.2 The Windsurfing and Kiteboarding Committee shall consist of a Chairman, a Vice-Chairman and the number of members that shall be appointed by the Council from time to time as provided by Article 59.

-- 15.27.6 The Windsurfing Committee shall: - (a) consider and make recommendations to the Council on matters affecting the ISAF Windsurfing Classes, kiteboarding and windsurfing; - (b) liaise with the Equipment Control Sub-committee and other committees on matters affecting windsurfing and kiteboarding classes; - (c) propose changes to the Windsurfing or kiteboarding Competition Rules to the Racing Rules Committee when appropriate; and - (d) monitor and develop all technical aspects of windsurfing and kiteboarding in conjunction with relevant ISAF Committees.
+15.27.6 The Windsurfing and Kiteboarding Committee shall:

+- (a) consider and make recommendations to the Council on matters affecting the ISAF Windsurfing Classes, kiteboarding and windsurfing; - (b) liaise with the Equipment Control Sub-committee and other committees on matters affecting windsurfing and kiteboarding classes; - (c) propose changes to the Windsurfing or kiteboarding Competition Rules to the Racing Rules Committee when appropriate; and - (d) monitor and develop all technical aspects of windsurfing and kiteboarding in conjunction with relevant ISAF Committees. - 15.28 Reserved for future use